Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 On entry to a method, the working stack is that of the sender, and the contents will include `self` and the parameters to the current method (in reverse order as they are pushed in left-to-right order) and below that other working stack of the sender.
 If the current method starts with a primitive, the primitive will work with those values; if successful, replacing `self` and the parameters with the result and then returning to the sender.
 Otherwise, if the current method sends any non-tail messages, creates any closures (except for a few types), or captures `thisContext`, then a Context object is partially created, capturing the whole working stack of the sender, and setting the ContextPtr and stack pointer to the newly created context.
 See [[Execution]] for more details.

-#### Object age fields
-The age field for local objects is as follows:
-- 0 Incomplete Context object on the stack
-- 1-5 Allocated in Nursery
-- 6 Nursery object about to be promoted to Global Arena

 ### Copying Collector
 Copying collectors are much faster than mark-and-sweep collectors if you mostly have garbage.
 Every BlockClosure or temporary array you create almost instantly becomes garbage, so a typical minor collect might be only 10-20% live data^[experimental data to follow].
 Even more importantly, allocations are practically free, just bump a pointer.
 They are also very cache friendly.
 This means they are ideal for a per-thread arena, where no locks are required.
 This is why Zag uses this for per-thread arenas.